Age: 5 to adult

 - Try playing an even faster version where the gift is not wrapped so that the recipient immediately says what it is and thanks the giver

-You can play this game online if you are using Zoom or a similar app where students can see and hear each other.
-Begin by passing the imaginary gift towards your camera and saying the name of the person you are giving the gift to.
+You can play this game online if you are using Zoom or other video-conferencing software where students can see and hear each other.
+If you are playing with the whole class, begin by passing the imaginary gift towards your camera and saying the name of the person you are giving the gift to.
 That person should hold their hands towards their camera/screen as though they are receiving the gift.
 You will need to work out an order for students to play the game, so that everyone has a turn.

 Come back for a new Game next week!